Skip to main content

 Admissions Assessments

 Most applicants are required to take a subject-specific written admissions assessment, which is either pre-registration required or Cambridge-College registered.
-Information about the two types of admissions assessments can be found in the dropdown boxes below.
+Information about the two types of admissions assessments can be found below.

 Admissions assessments are designed to stretch and challenge applicants to assess their potential, and to provide a universal, benchmark assessment for all applicants to that subject, regardless of the qualifications they are studying in school.
 They are designed to gauge applicants’ abilities to assess skills (such as comprehension and thinking skills), to see how applicants respond to new information beyond their current stimuli, and, where appropriate, to assess levels of current knowledge and understanding relevant to the course applied for.